camunda/camunda-docs-manual/content/installation/database-schema.md

     _Attention_: This step is only relevant when you are using an enterprise version of the Camunda Platform, e.g., `7.16.X` where `X > 0`.

 {{< note title="Do I need to apply every minor version if I missed a few?" class="warning" >}}
-If you need to apply multiple minor versions you MUST execute the database alteration scripts in minor version order as they are NOT cumulative.
+If you need to apply multiple minor versions, you MUST execute the database alteration scripts in minor version order as they are NOT cumulative.
 {{< /note >}}

 ## Patch level update